 kv.range_split.load_qps_threshold, the range becomes eligible for load-based splitting.

-At that point, we begin gathering per-key metrics to determine whether or not a split would benefit the cluster's performance based on the following heuristics:
+At that point, begin gathering per-key metrics to determine whether or not a split would benefit the cluster's performance based on the following heuristics:

-Balance factor: If we perform a split, would there be a balance of load on both sides of the split?
+Balance factor: If you perform a split, would there be a balance of load on both sides of the split?
 For example, if 99% of the traffic is for a single key, splitting it apart from the others in the range will not have a substantial impact on performance.
 However, if 60% of the queries are for a single key, it is likely to benefit the cluster to move the key to its own range.

-Split crossing: If we perform a split, how many queries would have to cross this new range boundary?
+Split crossing: If you perform a split, how many queries would have to cross this new range boundary?
 Because involving multiple ranges in a query incurs greater overhead than a single range, splitting a range could actually degrade performance.
 For example, if the range is involved in many

 SELECT COUNT(*)...operations, splitting the range in two could negatively impact performance.

-Determining a split point
+Determine a split point

 Using the per-key metrics gathered once a node exceeds the

-kv.range_split.load_qps_threshold value, we estimate a good place to perform a split by determining the total operations over the first set of keys that exceed the
+kv.range_split.load_qps_threshold value, estimate a good place to perform a split by determining the total operations over the first set of keys that exceed the